Brick Court Chambers is committed to acting in a socially responsible manner.

 In 2017, Richard Gordon QC, Gerard Rothschild and Andrew McIntyre represented the parents of Charlie Gard pro bono in the litigation concerning the termination of treatment for their son.

 Brick Court Chambers makes regular donations to the British and Irish Legal Information Institute (BAILII), an online database which provides all court users with free access to British and Irish legislation and case law.
-Members of chambers also take part in the annual London Legal Walk to support legal advice charities.
-At our 2015 “Africa: Expanding Legal Horizons” Conference, we invited donations to the International Senior Lawyers Project (ISLP) and Protimos in lieu of a registration fee.
-In addition, Members of chambers are individually involved in supporting a wide range of charitable causes, including acting as trustees.
+Members of chambers also take part in the annual London Legal Walk to support legal advice charities; and are individually involved in supporting a wide range of charitable causes, including:

 Brick Court Chambers seeks to minimise its environmental impact wherever possible.
 There is a comprehensive recycling policy in place for paper, cardboard, glass, plastics, batteries and toner cartridges.
 All white goods and computer hardware are recycled to WEEE standards.

-Brick Court Chambers is committed to paying the London Living Wage.
+Brick Court Chambers is an accredited London Living Wage employer.